trusona/pizza_server/README.md

 Requirements
 ============

-Please build a client that will cover these stories, you can use any technology you feel comfortable with.
+Please build a client that will cover these stories, you can use any stack you feel comfortable with.

   * As a builder, I should be able to list existing Pizzas
   * As a builder, I should be able to create a new Pizza
-  * As a builder, I should be able to create toppings that can be added to a Pizza
   * As a builder, I should be able to list the toppings I can to add to a Pizza
   * As a builder, I should be able to add a topping to a pizza
-  * As a builder, I should be able to list toppings on a pizza

 **Once you have a client built.
 Deploy it some where and send the url to use it to [dev@tanga.com](dev@tanga.com).**